Derposoft/crypto_pump_and_dump_with_deep_learning/README.md

 ## Crypto Pump and Dump Detection via Deep Learning
-### by Viswanath Chadalapaka, Kyle Chang, Gireesh Mahajan, and Anuj Vasil

 This is source code for the paper "**[Crypto Pump and Dump Detection via Deep Learning Techniques](https://arxiv.org/abs/2205.04646)**" by Viswanath Chadalapaka, Kyle Chang, Gireesh Mahajan, and Anuj Vasil.